agentrickard/workbench_access/README.txt

 Install the module and enable it according to Drupal standards.

+After enabling the module, you wil be asked to configure its settings.
+On the configuration screen, you may choose to install a test vocabulary.
+This vocabulary will help you learn how Workbench Access works.

-When you install the module, it will create a test access scheme for you.
+When you install the test vocabulary, it will create a test access scheme for you.
 This scheme is called 'Museum' and it is created as a Taxonomy vocabulary.
 (It has a machine name of 'workbench_access', however.)

 You should be able to view the structure at the path: